pfeerick/edgetx/How-to-install-EdgeTX--(pre-release)-for-the-first-time.md

 > _**Note:**_ To import your models from OpenTX, copy your MODELS and RADIO folders from your OpenTX SD Card to your new EdgeTX SD Card.

+3. Download the desired sound pack (https://github.com/EdgeTX/edgetx-sdcard-sounds/releases), unzip and copy to the "Sounds" folder on your SD card.

 3. Download the EdgeTX firmware flash utility: https://github.com/EdgeTX/flasher/releases

 4. Click the arrow to the left side of “Assets” to expand the menu.